B2B strategies for sales.

 I got rejected by 93.51% of the prospects I contacted over 6 months.
 Some didn’t answer at all, some were really kind, some were mean as hell.
 It’s not easy to handle several rejections each day, but I’ve got some thoughts about making it easier for yourself.

-Thanks for reading our blog where you can find a lot of articles about sales, cold emails, lead generation!
+Thanks for reading our blog where you can find a lot of articles about sales, cold emails, lead generation, strategies (especially for B2B market)!
+The blog is formed by passionate people.
 Just want to let you know that you can now subscribe to RightHello’s first ever, 4-day email course –Hacking Business Growth.